Male Infertility: Causes, Testing, and Integrative Treatment Options

 Acupuncture also has a regulatory effect on the endocrine system.
 Research suggests it can influence signaling along the hypothalamic–pituitary–gonadal axis, supporting more balanced secretion of luteinizing hormone (LH), follicle-stimulating hormone (FSH), and testosterone (4).
 This matters because many men with fertility challenges have hormone signaling disruptions even when testosterone levels fall within conventional reference ranges.

-Sperm Quality, Oxidative Stress, and Mitochondrial Function
+Effects on Sperm Quality, Oxidative Stress, and Mitochondrial Function

 Studies have shown that acupuncture may improve sperm motility, morphology, and concentration (4).
 These changes are thought to be driven by reduced oxidative stress, improved mitochondrial efficiency, and modulation of inflammatory signaling—all critical components of sperm health that are often overlooked in standard fertility care.